The component sizes of a critical random graph with given degree sequence: Introduction

-A major difficulty when dealing with the natural random graph $G(n, \boldsymbol{d}^{(n)})$ is that, despite its straightforward definition, it cannot be constructed via an easy algorithm (see Britton \emph{et al.}\,\,\cite{brittonlof}).
-To circumvent that obstacle, it is convenient to work with \emph{multigraphs}, in which multiple edges and loops are allowed, using the explicit procedure provided by the \emph{configuration model}, which was introduced by Bender and Canfield \cite{MR0505796} and later studied by Bollobás \cite{bollobasssss} and Wormald \cite{wormald}.
-See also Molloy and Reed \cite{MR1370952, MR1664335}, Kang and Seierstad \cite{kangsierst}, Bertoin and Sidoravicius \cite{bertoinbreeeeesil}, van der Hofstad \cite{remcococ}, Hatami and Reed \cite{hatamireeeed}.
-Specifically, take a set of $d_i^{(n)}$ half-edges for the vertex with label $i$, $i \in \{1, \dots, n \}$, and combine the half-edges into pairs by a uniformly random matching of the set of all half-edges.
-Observing that every graph $G(n, \boldsymbol{d}^{(n)})$ may be constructed through the same number, $d_1^{(n)} ! \cdots d_n^{(n)} !$, of pairing of half-edges, we get that conditional on being a (simple) graph, the multigraph obtained by the configuration model has the same distribution as $G(n, \boldsymbol{d}^{(n)})$.
+A major difficulty when dealing with the natural random graph $G(n, \mathbf{d}^{(n)})$ is that, despite its straightforward definition, it cannot be constructed via an easy algorithm.
+To circumvent that obstacle, it is convenient to work with \emph {multigraphs}, in which multiple edges and loops are allowed, using the explicit procedure provided by the \emph{configuration model}, which was introduced by Bender and Canfield~\cite{MR0505796} and later studied by Bollob{\'a}s \cite{bollobasssss} and Wormald \cite {wormald}.
+See also Molloy and Reed \mbox{\cite{MR1370952,MR1664335}}, Kang and Seierstad \cite{kangsierst}, Bertoin and Sidoravicius \cite {bertoinbreeeeesil}, van der Hofstad \cite{remcococ} and Hatami and Molloy \cite{hatamireeeed}.
+Specifically, take a set of $d_i^{(n)}$ half-edges for the vertex with label $i$, $i \in\{1,\ldots, n \}$, and combine the half-edges into pairs by a uniformly random matching of the set of all half-edges.
+Observing that every simple graph $G(n, \mathbf{d}^{(n)})$ may be constructed through the same number, $d_1^{(n)} ! \cdots d_n^{(n)} !$, of pairing of half-edges, we get that conditional on being a (simple) graph, the multigraph obtained by the configuration model has the same distribution as $G(n, \mathbf {d}^{(n)})$.
 That is why we shall first deal with multigraphs.
 We shall then see how to derive results for simple graphs.